 Marriage legal requirements

-Your marriage ceremony can either be religious or civil.
+Your ceremony can either be a civil, religious or belief marriage.
 A civil ceremony must be performed by an authorised Registrar or Assistant Registrar who has been specifically appointed by the Registrar General.

 Giving Notice of your Marriage

 Both of you must complete and submit Marriage Notice forms, along with the required documents and appropriate fees, to the Registrar for the district in which the marriage is to take place.
-Access contact details for all our Registration offices in Perth and Kinross.
+Click the link for to access contact details for all our Registration offices in Perth and Kinross.
 The signing of the Marriage Notice is, in effect, a declaration that the particulars and information given on the Notice are correct.

 Only in exceptional circumstances will the Registrar General authorise a marriage to take place if 28 clear days' notice has not been given.